pulse2percept/pulse2percept/doc/topics/models.rst

     model.build()
     model.predict_percept(implant.stim)

-The differences between the two are subtle.
+The differences between the two are subtle:

-As you can see from the example above, a temporal model will expect a :py:class:`~pulse2percept.stimuli.Stimulus` object in its :py:meth:`~pulse2percept.models.TemporalModel.predict_percept` method (because it has no notion of space), whereas the stand-alone model will expect a :py:class:`~pulse2percept.implants.ProsthesisSystem` object (which provides a notion of space and itself contains a :py:class:`~pulse2percept.stimuli.Stimulus`).
+*  As you can see from the example above, a temporal model will expect a :py:class:`~pulse2percept.stimuli.Stimulus` object in its :py:meth:`~pulse2percept.models.TemporalModel.predict_percept` method (because it has no notion of space).
+   It will return a 2-D NumPy array (space x time).

+*  In contrast, the stand-alone model will expect a :py:class:`~pulse2percept.implants.ProsthesisSystem` object (which provides a notion of space and itself contains a :py:class:`~pulse2percept.stimuli.Stimulus`), and will return a :py:class:`~pulse2percept.models.Percept` object.

 Getting and setting parameters
 ------------------------------